-This hearty, rustic dish is a welcome addition to nearly any morning get-together.
-We also like the fact that it can be made in advance and served at room temperature, which allows hosts to be more relaxed around guests.
-For the best flavor, pick up the eggs at your local farmers’ market.
+This hearty brunch dish is a welcome addition to nearly any morning get-together, especially one on a chilly autumn morning.
+We also like the fact that it can be made in advance and served at room temperature—especially helpful if you still have a house full of guests visiting for Thanksgiving.

 Mushroom, Goat Cheese and Herb Frittata

-In a large oven-safe fry pan over medium-high heat, warm 1 tablespoon of the olive oil.
-Add the shallots, mushrooms, thyme, oregano and red pepper flakes, season with salt and pepper, and saute, stirring often, until the shallots are soft and the mushrooms have released most of their liquid, 5-7 minutes.
+2. In a large oven-safe fry pan over medium-high heat, warm 1 Tbs. of the olive oil.
+Add the shallots, mushrooms, thyme, oregano and red pepper flakes, season with salt and pepper, and sauté, stirring often, until the shallots are soft and the mushrooms have released most of their liquid, 5 to 7 minutes.
 Remove from the heat.

-In a bowl, using a fork, beat together the eggs, cream, 1/2 teaspoon salt and 4 or 5 grinds of pepper until blended.
+3. In a bowl, using a fork, beat together the eggs, cream, 1/2 tsp. salt and 4 or 5 grinds of pepper until blended.
 Add the shallot-mushroom mixture and the goat cheese and set aside.

-Rinse out the fry pan, place it over medium-high heat, and warm the remaining 3 tablespoons oil.
+4. Rinse out the fry pan, place it over medium-high heat, and warm the remaining 3 Tbs. olive oil.
 Pour in the egg mixture, spreading the vegetables in an even layer.
 As the eggs set around the edges of the pan, lift the edges of the frittata with a spatula and tilt the pan to allow the liquid egg in the center to run underneath.
-Cook until the eggs are firmly set along the edges but the center is still runny, 10-15 minutes.
+Cook until the eggs are firmly set along the edges but the center is still runny, 10 to 15 minutes.